-As a follow up to our previous Blog post on interview advice, here are some ramblings that you should be looking at ahead of any interview, and, in some cases before you have started your job search.
-Apologies for the scatty nature of these ramblings.
+As a follow up to our previous Blog post on interview advice, here are some pointers that you should be looking at ahead of any interview, and, in some cases before you have started your job search.

 There's a TED talk that I'll post the link to at the end of this paragraph that has changed the way a lot of people think about body language in the interview situation.
 We all know that you convey an impression with the way you are sitting, how you are with eye contact, and whether or not you are fiddling with your hands/hair/pen, but did you know that you actually affect your own hormonal balance with your own body language?
 Me neither.